 - Teachers in our school take all forms of bullying seriously, and intervene to prevent incidents from taking place.
 They keep their own records of all incidents that happen in their class and that they are aware of in the school. - If teachers witness an act of bullying, they do all they can to support the child who is being bullied.
 If a child is being bullied over a period of time, then, after consultation with the headteacher, the teacher informs the child's parents. - All incidents of bullying that occur outside lesson time are recorded in Behaviour Books and on the bullying form.
 If any adult witnesses an act of bullying, they should record the event on the bullying form. - If, as teachers, we become aware of any bullying taking place between members of a class, we deal with the issue immediately.
 This may involve counselling and support for the victim of the bullying, and punishment for the child who has carried out the bullying.
 We spend time talking to the child who has bullied: we explain why the action of the child was wrong, and we endeavour to help the child change their behaviour in future.
 If a child is repeatedly involved in bullying other children, we inform the headteacher and the special needs co-ordinator.
 We then invite the child's parents into the school to discuss the situation.
-In more extreme cases, for example where these initial discussions have proven ineffective, the headteacher may contact external support agencies such as the social services.

-- Teachers regularly use SEAL, "Circle Time" and other teaching opportunities to work on social skills, self-esteem, citizenship and emotional intelligence, in a way that is designed to give those being bullied more confidence in seeking help and resolutions, and those who are bullying a greater awareness of their actions. - Annually we take part in 'Anti Bullying week' and regularly go through what bullying is and the various forms it comes in e.g Cyber bullying.
+In more extreme cases, for example where these initial discussions have proven ineffective, the Executive Headteacher or Head of School may contact external support agencies such as the social services. - Teachers regularly use SEAL, "Circle Time" and other teaching opportunities to work on social skills, self-esteem, citizenship and emotional intelligence, in a way that is designed to give those being bullied more confidence in seeking help and resolutions, and those who are bullying a greater awareness of their actions. - Annually we take part in 'Anti Bullying week' and regularly go through what bullying is and the various forms it comes in e.g Cyber bullying.
 Assemblies and visiting drama groups over the year reinforce the message that Bullying is unacceptable. - Teachers attempt to support all children in their class and to establish a climate of trust and respect for all.
-By praising, rewarding and celebrating the success of all children, we aim to prevent incidents of bullying.
+By praising, rewarding and celebrating the success of all children, we aim to prevent incidents of bullying. - Teachers use a Thrive approach to addressing where any bullying may come from and its effect on others